EEOB-BioData/EEOB-BCB-546/schedule.md

 The Spring 2021 repository can be found at: [https://github.com/EEOB-BioData/BCB546-Spring2021](https://github.com/EEOB-BioData/BCB546-Spring2021).

 You will also need to access the files associated with the course textbook _Bioinformatics Data Skills_ by Vince Buffalo.
-This repostitory can be found here: [https://github.com/vsbuffalo/bds-files](https://github.com/vsbuffalo/bds-files).
+This repository can be found here: [https://github.com/vsbuffalo/bds-files](https://github.com/vsbuffalo/bds-files).

 ## In Class Activities